muhammadmueenarif/ecommerce-store-project/readme.txt

 first we will install react router dom. we will use command npm install react-router-dom. once it is installed we can check it in the package.json file. we will remove extra code to start working on our own project.
+Next we will create components folder and different components in it like home, contact, privacy login info. then import all of them in appjs file.